 October Gladiolus, Papaver pods, Skimmia, Tuberose, Ornithogalum, Carthamus, Physalis, November Moluccella, Leucospurnham, Protea, Cornus

 When are flower prices likely to be higher?
+During the Winter season prices tend to be higher.
 The festival holidays also play a huge roll in flower prices.
 Christmas, Valentines Day and Mothers Day are what are classed as peak trading.
 For example the cost of a red rose is a lot cheaper when it's not Valentines trading prices.
 At Christmas the price of red flowers go up significantly and at Mothers Day pink flowers are more expensive, not to forget international mothers as this also reflects flower prices in the UK.
 The peak trading prices will go up roughly 10 days either side of the festival holiday.

 Pros and cons of all year round available flowers.
 Another thing to remember is that some flowers now are available all through the year.
 Roses, Lillies, Carnations, Gerbera, and Iris.
 This is achieved by force growing the blooms in big greenhouses.
-Holland plays a big role in this, however the drawback is that the blooms loose most if not all their fragrance.
-A good example of this are Roses: How often do you smell a rose from the garden and the purfume is so strong.
+Holland plays a huge role in this, however the drawback is that the blooms loose most if not all their fragrance.
+A good example of this are Roses: How often do you smell a rose from the garden their perfume is so strong.
 This is not the same for roses that have been force grown.
-The main goal for growers is how to provide enough roses to sell at the auctions.
+The main goal for growers is how to provide enough roses to sell at the auctions which are perfectly straight.
 They are grown using hydroponics...
 The roots have never felt natural soil and are pumped with chemicals to grow straight and strong.
 The unfortunate comprises of all this force growing is the lack of fragrance.